-VCAL Early Start involves enrolling into a VCAL program instead of the regular Year 10 program.
-Year 10 students are enrolled in Foundation Level and will progress to Intermediate Level in Year 11 and Senior Level in Year 12.
-As part of the VCAL program, Year 10 Early Start students will spend 4 days per week at school, and 1 day per week in a structured work placement.
+VCAL Early Start involves enrolling in a full VCAL program instead of the regular Year 10 program.
+Year 10 students are enrolled in 'Foundation' Level and will progress to Intermediate Level in Year 11 and Senior Level in Year 12.
+As part of the VCAL program, Year 10 Early Start students will spend 4 days per week at school, including 1 day equivalent of a VET course, and 1 day per week in a structured work placement.

-VCAL Early Start is recommended for students who are not planning on attending university directly after completing Year 12 and are not interested in attaining an ATAR score.
+VCAL Early Start is recommended for students who know now that they are not interested or will not be attending university after completing Year 12 and are not interested in attaining an ATAR score.